Food systems planning is the collaborative planning process of developing and implementation local and regional goals, objectives and policies to:

 - Facilitate the reduction of solid food-related waste and develop or manage a reuse, recovery, recycling, and disposal system for food waste and related packaging.*

 Cultivating Healthy Places is committed to integrating food systems considerations into traditional areas of urban and regional planning.
-Listed below are several projects initiated by Cultivating Healthy Places founder and owner, Kimberley Hodgson, while she was Senior Research Associate and Manager of the Planning and Community Health Research Center at the American Planning Association; or Lecturer in the Department of Urban Affairs & Planning at Virginia Tech.
+Listed below are a variety of food systems planning related projects completed by Kimberley Hodgson, as Cultivating Healthy Places’ owner and founder, as Senior Research Associate and Manager of the Planning and Community Health Research Center at the American Planning Association, and as Research Assistant in the Department of Urban Affairs & Planning at Virginia Tech.

 American Planning Association